The Big Wedding

 |Domestic Gross: $21,819,348||Overseas Gross: $26,606,623|

 The Big Wedding was a remake of the 2006 French film Mon frère se marie and the project landed at the quality control challenged Millennium Films.
-Millennium’s usual output was action and genre B-movie schlock, but the company co-financed the rotten rom-com The Big Wedding for $35 million and kicked off pre-sales at the 2011 Cannes Film Festival.
-Domestic and UK distribution rights were scooped up by Lionsgate and the mini-major contributed just under $10 million toward the budget.
+Millennium’s usual output was action and genre B-movie schlock, but the company co-financed this rom-com and kicked off pre-sales at the 2011 Cannes Film Festival.
+Domestic and UK distribution rights were scooped up by Lionsgate and the mini-major contributed just under $10 million toward the production.
+The budget for The Big Wedding was $35 million.

 Filming was completed in mid 2011 and The Big Wedding was first dated for October 19, 2012 but then pushed back to April 26, 2013 — where it opened as counter-programming to the male skewing Pain And Gain.
 Tracking was pointing to a modest $10 million opening and Lionsgate offered buy-one-get-one-free tickets to help drum up interest.